apache/druid/docs/content/Hadoop-Configuration.md

 Example Production Hadoop Configuration
 =======================================

 The following configuration should work relatively well for Druid indexing and Hadoop.
-In the example, we are using EC2 cc2.8xlarge nodes.
+In the example, we are using Hadoop 2.4 with EC2 m1.xlarge nodes for NameNodes and cc2.8xlarge nodes for DataNodes.

 ### Core-site.xml